OpenPocket Documentation

 - Keep operations and troubleshooting separated.

 All pages in this folder document implemented behavior in the current TypeScript runtime (src/).
-For the native macOS menu bar app, see:

 Direction

-- local emulator execution instead of cloud-hosted phone runtime
+- no mandatory cloud-hosted phone runtime

 - local data and permission boundary by default